renyitan/sorting-visualiser/src/app/README.md

 1. We create an auxillary array `auxArray` which is a copy of the actual array to be sorted.
 The `auxArray` works like a proxy of the actual array.
 2. We pass this auxillary array to a bubble sort sorting algorithm to get the procedure of how to sort the actual array.
-3. At each stage within the sorting process where a comparison happens or swapping happens, we push that into our `procedures` array.
+3. At each stage within the sorting process where a comparison happens or swapping happens, we push a procedure object (with the instructions) into our `procedures` array.
 ```
 // in BubbleSort.js
 // within the loop, we need to compare auxArr[i] with auxArr[i+1]